1999 Martha's Vineyard plane crash: Possible contributing factors

 Atmospheric conditions along Kennedy's flight path on the night of the crash were occasionally hazy, which can lead to spatial disorientation for pilots.
+Other pilots flying similar routes on the night of the crash reported no visual horizon due to haze.
 The weather was officially listed as "visual meteorological conditions" (VMC), which allowed Kennedy to fly under Visual Flight Rules (VFR) rather than Instrument Flight Rules (IFR), especially since he lacked an instrument rating.
 The visibility was very poor in Essex County, New Jersey and airports along Kennedy's flight path reported visibility between five and eight miles with haze and a few clouds.
 Some pilots flying similar routes as Kennedy on the night of the accident reported no visual horizon over water because of haze.
 Also, the NTSB reported on one pilot who cancelled a similar flight that evening due to "poor" weather.
 The conditions near the crash site were: "Clear skies at or below 12,000 feet; visibility 10 miles".